-- 4.2.3 The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
+The ACD is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
 No compensation for loss of office is provided for in the ACD Agreement.

-To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising as a direct consequence of fraud, negligence, wilful default, or breach of duty by the ACD in the performance of its duties and obligations to the Company. - 4.2.4 The ACD is under no obligation to account to the Depositary or the shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.
-The fees to which the ACD is entitled are set out in Section 22.
-Copies of the ACD Agreement are available to shareholders upon request. - 4.2.5 The main business activities of the ACD are (i) acting as an authorised corporate director, (ii) acting as authorised fund manager and (iii) fund administration.
+To the extent allowed by the FCA Regulations the ACD Agreement provides indemnities to the ACD other than for matters arising as a direct consequence of fraud, negligence, wilful default or breach of duty by the ACD in the performance of its duties and obligations to the Company.

+The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it makes on the issue or re-issue of shares or cancellation of shares which it has redeemed.

+The fees to which the ACD is entitled are set out in Section 10.

+Copies of the ACD Agreement are available to shareholders upon request.

+The main business activities of the ACD are;

+- (a) acting as an authorised corporate director; - (b) acting as an authorised fund manager; and - (c) fund administration.

+The directors of the ACD are listed in Appendix 8.
+None of them have any significant business activities not connected with the business of the ACD.

+The ACD holds professional indemnity insurance to cover its professional liability risks (as set out in Article 12 of the AIFMD Level 2 Regulation), has appropriate professional indemnity insurance in place and maintains an amount of own funds sufficient to meet the PII Requirements in accordance with Article 15 of the AIFMD Level 2 Regulation (professional indemnity insurance).
+The ACD has internal operational risk policies in procedures in place to identify, measure, manage and monitor appropriately operational risks including professional liability risks to which the ACD is or could be reasonably exposed in accordance with the requirements of Article 13 of the AIFMD Level 2 Regulation.
+The operational risk management activities are performed independently by the Risk Oversight function.

-5. The Depositary
+The Depositary